 Superintendent, Baltimore County Public Schools

 Distinguished as a vibrant and driven leader, Superintendent Dr. S. Dallas Dance has united Baltimore County Public Schools students, staff, and the community into Team BCPS, a powerful force committed to deliberate excellence and to producing globally competitive graduates.
-Working in collaboration with Team BCPS, Dr. Dance spearheaded the development of Blueprint 2.0, a five-year strategic plan focused on improving academics, safety, communications, and organizational effectiveness.
+In collaboration with Team BCPS, Dr. Dance spearheaded the development of Blueprint 2.0, a five-year strategic plan focused on improving academics, safety, communications and organizational effectiveness.

 Recent national honors for Dr. Dance include being named one of 10 White House Connected Educator Champions of Change in 2013 and one of eight 2014 eSchool News Tech-Savvy Superintendents.